chuanqisun/blog/src/posts/20250419-react-hooks-is-all-you-need.md

       +-----------------------------------------------------------+
 ```

 But can we take it a step further?
-React pretty good at managing the state of this **Human**-Computer Interaction loop, can we swap out the human with an AI agent and literally use React Hooks as the state management layer for an agentic systems?
+React is good at managing the state of this **Human**-Computer Interaction loop, can we swap out the human with an AI agent and literally use React Hooks as the state management layer for an agentic system?

 Let's start with a classic counter app: